ronizzle/react-exchange-rate/README.md

 ## Links

-To see the app in action, view it in [heroku](http://someherokulink.heroku.com) Here's the [link](https://github.com/ronizzle/react-exchange-rate) to the github repository.
+To see the app in action, view it in [heroku](https://ronizzle-exhange-rate.herokuapp.com/).

+To view the source code, here's the [link](https://github.com/ronizzle/react-exchange-rate) to the github repository.

 ## Contact Information
 I have a [Github io profile](https://ronizzle.github.io) that I have to admit I never really had the chance to update.